hardillb/node-red-alexa-home-skill-web/README.md

 sudo docker start mongod
 ```
 ## Certificate
 We will use the same SSL certificate to protect the NodeJS and MQTT services.
+Ensure that, before running these commands, your hosting solution has HTTPS connectivity enabled.

-Ensure that your hosting solution has HTTPS connectivity enabled.
+Note also that once the service is up and running these commands will not function due to port conflicts with NGINX.
+See the section on Certificate Renewal for the correct commands.

-We'll use certbot to request a free certificate:
+We'll use certbot to request a free certificate for the Web App:
 ```
 sudo mkdir -p /var/docker/ssl
 sudo docker run -it --rm \